Search

 Online Testing for Learning To Rank: Interleaving

-If you have read Part 1 of this blog post, you should know by now how many fantastic things can be done with online testing!
+If you have read the previous post about the importance of online testing for learning to rank, you should know by now how many fantastic things can be done with online testing!
 In particular, the advantages that interleaving brings with respect to A/B testing, but you are still waiting for the answer to a question: how to implement it?

 Balanced interleaving is the simplest method for interleaving.
-It always puts in the top k results of the result list lI, documents from the top k results of both lists lA and lB .
+It always puts in the top k results of the result list lI, and documents from the top k results of both lists lA and lB.

 The implemented algorithm is the following: